emilpriver/go-hugo-portfolio/content/blog/emulating-aws-services-locally-with-localstack-sqs-and-sns.md

 ## Localstack

-Localstack is a fantastic open-source tool that lets you emulate AWS services like SNS, SQS, and S3 on your local machine.
+Localstack is a fantastic open-source tool that lets you emulate most of AWS services like SNS, SQS, and S3 on your local machine.
 This is a great way to test your code without worrying about AWS costs.

 The free plan offers core features like the ability to quickly spin up a mock environment.
 However, if you're looking for more advanced features, Localstack's pro plan has you covered.
 With the pro plan, you get a working Web UI that lets you easily monitor your mock environment.
 Unfortunately, this post's example doesn't showcase that feature as I'm using the free tier for development.